Adapted with permission from a bibliography of Dennis Wheatley by Mr R Humphreys, 2002

 Published: 1938.

-Board game comprising: a 25" x 26” coloured playing board showing a map of pre-war England and Europe with modified place names, 160 playing pieces (16 red, 26 blue, 24 yellow and 20 green cubes; 12 red, 4 blue and 8 yellow diamonds; 12 red, 10 blue, 8 yellow and 20 green pyramids), 2 spare white pieces of each shape, 2 dice with shaker and a rule book.
+Board game comprising: a 25" x 26” coloured playing board showing a map of parts of pre-war England and Europe with fictional place names, the back of the board being a mottled dark red colour; a large ‘matchbox style’ box containing 160 playing pieces (16 red, 26 blue, 24 yellow and 20 green cubes; 12 red, 4 blue and 8 yellow diamonds; 12 red, 10 blue, 8 yellow and 20 green pyramids plus 2 spare white pieces of each shape); 2 dice with shaker and an 8 page rule book.

-The De Luxe set differs from the Standard first edition in a number of respects.
-It comes in a mottled brown box with a separate compartment on the left which contains all the individual pieces, and the board consists of four fold-out sections rather than the two fold-out sections found in the Standard edition.
-The De Luxe edition also comes with 13 (?) pins with white flags and 2 (?) spare pins which are not to be found in the Standard edition.
-The De Luxe edition is altogether a much more sumptuous piece of work.
+The de luxe edition differs from the standard first edition in a number of respects.
+It comes in a mottled brown box with a separate compartment on the left which contains all the individual pieces, and the board consists of four fold-out sections rather than the two fold-out sections found in the standard edition.
+The de luxe edition also comes with 13 (?) pins with white flags and 2 (?) spare pins which are not to be found in the standard edition.
+The de luxe edition is altogether a much more sumptuous piece of work.

 Published by Hutchinson & Geographia, London.
 7/6 (standard edition) or 12/6 (de luxe edition).
 Undated.